Most Comfortable Men’s Underwear: Top 10 Best Styles

 7. Baleaf 9” Sport Boxer Briefs

 We’re throwing these into the mix because there are guys out there who like that more athletic look and feel.
 And with the nine inch inseam, these certainly hit both marks.
 They look like cycling shorts, which isn’t a stretch given that Baleaf is a company that makes gear for cyclists, surfers, runners, etc. Many of the reviews mention that these stay put and don’t ride up the leg.
-If you’re interested in something with a more traditional leg, take a look at the six inch inseams here. http://amzn.to/2fzqCXt The wicking material of this model is 90% poly, 10% elastane.
+(Of the more than 110 reviews, these average a 4.5 out of 5-star rating average.)
+If you’re interested in something with a more traditional leg, take a look at the six inch inseams here.
+The wicking material of this model is 90% poly, 10% elastane.
 The mesh pouch in the crotch area does include a fly.
+Two per package.

 Buy the Baleaf 9” Sport Boxer Briefs here.

-Note: UPDATE – The list has been updated as of February 27, 2018.
-Besides price updates, we’ve removed the Adidas and replaced them with the David Archy double pouch trunks, which are extremely popular with customers.